NAIA independent football schools

 NAIA independent football schools are four-year institutional members of the National Association of Intercollegiate Athletics (NAIA) that play college football independent of any formal conference affiliation.
 In sports other than football, these schools compete in a college athletic conference affiliated with the NAIA called Continental Athletic Conference.

 NAIA football independents

-Currently, no schools compete as NAIA independents in football.
-The most recent football independent was Simpson University, who competed as such during the 2024 football season; however, they joined the Frontier Conference as a football affiliate for 2025 and beyond.
+Andrew and Faulkner will join the Appalachian Athletic Conference as associate members for football beginning in the 2027 season.